synfinatic/onelogin-aws-role/README.md

 environments with multiple AWS accounts, roles and many different people that need periodic access as it saves manually generating and managing AWS credentials.

+## ***WARNING***

+This project doesn't work yet and the docs are bad.
+Don't even bother telling me you are having problems because the answer is "duh".

 ## Why?

 Because the idea of running a [Java application](